devmrfitz/ocean-pv/README.rst

 License
 =======
 This project is licensed under the MIT License.
-Read more at `licensingband legal`_.
+Read more at `licensing and legal`_.